JoshuaKhooWX/IE-ACHE/README.md

-# Integer Expressions using Arithmetic Circuit Homomorphic Encryption
+# Arithmetic Circuit Homomorphic Encryption - Upgrading of ECDH to SIDH
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub issues](https://img.shields.io/github/issues/kennethsoh/IE-ACHE)
 ![GitHub repo size](https://img.shields.io/github/repo-size/kennethsoh/IE-ACHE)
 ![Lines of code](https://img.shields.io/tokei/lines/github/kennethsoh/IE-ACHE)

 This is an extension of an ongoing research project on Arithmetic Circuit Homomorphic encryption (ACHE) which was implemented based on Fast Fully Homomorphic Encryption over the Torus (TFHE).
-This iteration focuses on upgrading the authentication method of ellipctive curve diffie hellman (ECCH) to a Post Quantum authentication method, Super singular Isogeny Diffie Hellman (SIDH).
+This iteration focuses on upgrading and comparing the current authentication method using ellipctive curve diffie hellman (ECCH) to a Post Quantum authentication method, Super singular Isogeny Diffie Hellman (SIDH).
 The previous version of the project can be found <a href="https://github.com/kennethsoh/IE-ACHE" target="_blank">here</a>.

 This project was shared at the Asia Conference on Computers and Communications (ACCC) 2021 with one paper published: